Who was Silas Gore?

 Today, the National Organization of the SUVCW*, headed by an annually elected Commander-in-Chief, oversees the operation of 26 Departments, each consisting of one or more states, a Department-at-Large, National Membership-at-Large, and over 200 community based Camps.
 More than 6,360 men enjoy the benefits of membership in the only male organization dedicated to the principles of the GAR -- Fraternity, Charity, and Loyalty.
 It publishes "The BANNER" on a quarterly basis for its members.
 The SUVCW National Headquarters is located in the National Civil War Museum in Harrisburg, Pennsylvania. (*National SUVCW website)

-The Private Silas Gore Camp was established near fifteen years ago due to the commitment of a scant few locals who, because of a love of Civil War history, felt it important to reestablish a Sons of Union Veterans Camp locally.
+The Private Silas Gore Camp was established in July of 2005 due to the commitment of a scant few locals who, because of a love of Civil War history, felt it important to reestablish a Sons of Union Veterans Camp locally.
 They felt taking the name of Private Silas Gore, a blacksmith from Sheshequin Township who went missing at Gettysburg, was an appropriate choice as he symbolized both the common man of the area and their willingness to give their last full measure of devotion.

 Since that time, the membership has expanded at a rapid rate, so much so that the Gore Camp has twice won the Department of Pennsylvania’s Ivan Franz Sr. Award for highest percentage increase of membership.
 The camp first received the prestigious award in 2006 and again in 2013.